 A third day of emergency closure occurring prior to January 10 will be made up by holding school on an agreed upon day as determined by the Board and Administration.
 A third day of closure after January 10 will be made up by holding classes on an agreed upon day as determined by the Board and Administration.
 If the emergency closure causes school to be made up on a special day, all school building level personnel shall not work on the 3rd emergency closure day.
 Four days of emergency closure will be made up an agreed upon days as determined by the Board and Administration.
 The board of Directors will extend each school day from February 1 to the end of the school year by an amount needed to allow each grade level to meet Idaho Code §33-512 requirements for instructional hours.

-Legal reference: I.C. § 33-512
+Date of Adoption: November 18, 2010 Legal reference: I.C. § 33-512

-Date of Adoption: November 18, 2010 Date of Revision: December 16, 2010
+Date of Revision: December 16, 2010

-Amended July 27, 2016
+Amended by the Board of Directors on July 27, 2016

 Policy No. 601.30.
 Class Size & Load